mroonga/mroonga/packages/windows/README.md

-You need to use Visual Studio 2015 for Windows Desktop or later to build Mroonga with express edition. `build-vc2015.bat` is a build batch script to build with Visual Visual Studio 2015 for Windows Desktop.
+You need to use Visual Studio 2015 for Windows Desktop or later to build Mroonga with express edition. `build-vc2015.bat` is a build batch script to build with Visual Studio 2015 for Windows Desktop.

 Note that you can't build MSI file with Express edition.
 You need to use Professional edition or upper editions to build MSI file.